-Eternal security in salvation relies on the Lord's guarantee of each believer's adoption as His son or daughter (Galatians 4:4-7), and His seal of the believer by the Holy Spirit (2 Corinthians 1:21-22; Ephesians 1:13-14), and the conviction that God gives the Holy Spirit to each believer as a down payment toward future bliss in heaven (2 Corinthians 1:21-22).
-A person who professes genuine faith in Christ immediately becomes His possession (Luke 23:42-43; Acts 2:40-41; Acts 16:30-34), and nothing can snatch that person out of His hands (John 10:27-29).
-Having been bought with the price of Jesus Christ's crucifixion as complete payment for sin, believers are not their own; they are Christ's possession (1 Corinthians 6:19-20).
-This assurance is absolutely certain, reserved in heaven, protected by God's unlimited power (1 Peter 1:4-5).
+Eternal security in salvation relies on the Lord's guarantee of each believer's adoption as His son or daughter (Galatians 4:4-7), His seal of the believer by the Holy Spirit (2 Corinthians 1:21-22; Ephesians 1:13-14), and His gift of the Holy Spirit to each believer as a down payment toward future bliss in heaven (2 Corinthians 1:21-22).
+A person who professes genuine faith in Christ immediately becomes His possession (Luke 23:42-43; Acts 2:40-41; Acts 16: 30-34), and nothing can snatch that person out of His hands (John 10:27-29).
+Having been bought with the price of Jesus Christ's crucifixion as complete payment for sin, Christians are not their own.
+They are Christ's possession (1 Corinthians 6:19-20).
+This assurance is absolutely certain, reserved in heaven, and protected by God's unlimited power (1 Peter 1:4-5).

 We believe marriage is a monogamous, heterosexual union instituted and ordained by God (Genesis 2:18-25; Ephesians 5:22-33).
 As such, it is to be an exclusive covenantal union of one man and one woman for the purpose of a lifetime of mutual commitment and companionship.
 A civil government’s sanction of a union will be recognized as a legitimate marriage by this church only to the extent that it is consistent with this belief.

-We believe that the term “marriage” has only one meaning: It is a union sanctioned by God which joins one man and one woman in a single, exclusive relationship, as delineated in Scripture.
+We believe that the term "marriage" has only one meaning: it is a union sanctioned by God which joins one biologically born man and one biologically born woman in a single, exclusive relationship, as delineated in Scripture.

-We believe that God intends sexual intimacy to only occur between a man and a woman who are married to each other.
+We believe that God intends sexual intimacy to only occur between a biologically born man and a biologically born woman who are married to each other.

-We believe that God has commanded that no intimate sexual activity is to occur outside of a marriage between a man and a woman.
+We believe that God has commanded that no intimate sexual activity is to occur outside of a marriage.

-We believe the recognition of same-sex or transgendered marriages, civil unions, or domestic partnerships are prohibited by Scripture.
-Rather than promoting the family and the common good of a community, the recognition and sanction of same-sex marriage, civil unions, or domestic partnerships is detrimental to a society.
-Such a redefinition of marriage devalues the institution, the family, and the unique role of both a man and a woman in a child’s life.
+We believe the recognition of same-sex or transgender marriages, civil unions, or domestic partnerships are prohibited by Scripture.
+Rather than promoting the family and the common good of a community, the recognition and sanction of same-sex or transgender marriages, civil unions, or domestic partnerships is detrimental to a society.
+Such a redefinition of marriage devalues the institution, the family, and the unique role of both a man and a woman in a child's life.